davideranieri/davideranieri.github.io/C++ Notes/APC_Les11.md

 - if both containers are the same size and all the elements are equal, then the two containers are equal; otherwise, they are unequal.
 - if the containers have different sizes but every element of the smaller one is equal to the corresponding element of the larger one, then the smaller one is less than the other.
-- if neither container is an intial subsequence of the other, then the comparison depends on comparing the first unequal elements.
+- if neither container is an initial subsequence of the other, then the comparison depends on comparing the first unequal elements.

 **Relational operators use their element relational operator**.